bmwcarit/joynr/wiki/JavaSettings.md

 * **User property**: `joynr.messaging.maxmessagesinqueue`
 * **Default value**: `20`

+### `PROPERTY_REPEATED_MQTT_MESSAGE_IGNORE_PERIOD_MS`
+Time in milliseconds for which the message ID of processed messages is kept to detect duplicated incoming Mqtt messages.

+The Mqtt broker tries to resend a Qos=1 and Qos=2 message when no response (PUBACK/PUBREL) is received.
+Joynr keeps track of received but not yet processed messages and delays the acknowledgement until the message is processed by the provider or proxy callback.
+After a message is marked as processed, the message ID is kept for additional `joynr.messaging.repeatedmqttmessageignoreperiodms` milliseconds to detect duplicated messages which were resent by the MQTT broker because it did not receive an acknowledgement for a processed message in time.

+* **OPTIONAL**
+* **Type**: long
+* **User property**: `joynr.messaging.repeatedmqttmessageignoreperiodms`
+* **Default value**: `1000`

 ### `PROPERTY_MESSAGING_MAXIMUM_TTL_MS`
 The maximum allowed time-to-live (TTL) of joynr messages.
 The TTL used in a joynr message is set on the proxy builder using the messaging QoS object.
 These TTLs are only accepted up to the maximum